dd9jn/rfc4880bis/crypto-refresh.md

 An implementation handling a packet stream that wants to find the next packet MUST look for it at the precise offset indicated in the previous packet header.

 Additionally, some packets contain internal length indicators (for example, a subfield within the packet).
-In the event that a subfield length indicator within a packet implies inclusion of octets outside the range indicated in the packet header, a parser MUST truncate the subfield at the octet boundary indicated in the packet header.
-Such a truncation renders the packet malformed and unusable.
+In the event that a subfield length indicator within a packet implies inclusion of octets outside the range indicated in the packet header, a parser MUST abort without writing outside the indicated range and MUST treat the packet as malformed and unusable.

 An implementation MUST NOT interpret octets outside the range indicated in the packet header as part of the contents of the packet.

 ## Packet Headers